Enjoy A Lucrative Salary And High Personal Fulfillment As You Optimize Company Products For End-Users

 - Earning Potential And Lifestyle.
 This module presents UX researcher salary ranges based on experience, geographic location, and company size.
 It also describes the lifestyle of a UX researcher and the factors that contribute to job satisfaction in the UX field.

 - A Day In The Life Of A UX Researcher.
-This module delineates the main activities that UX researchers must perform on a day to day basis.
+This module delineates the main activities that UX researchers must perform on a day-to-day basis.
 You’ll learn about each of these activities in detail and how much time a UX researcher should expect to contribute to each to achieve their objectives.

 - Professional Resources.
-To be a top performer in UX research, you will need to hone your skills before, during, and after your transition.
+To be a top performer in UX research, you will need to hone your talent before, during, and after your transition.
 This module points you toward professional groups, conferences, blogs, and more that you can use to ensure you stay up to date with the rapidly evolving UX industry.